-I dealt with this in The Good Girl’s Guide to Great Sex, and I had a hard time doing so.
+I dealt with this in both The Good Girl’s Guide to Great Sex, and my post “Can Christians Use Sex Toys” and I had a hard time doing so.
 I gave my opinion, but I know that many Christians feel differently.
 If it’s two married people, no one else is involved, and you’re not using porn, what’s wrong with just having fun?

 And there’s nothing wrong with having fun.
 Absolutely not.

-Which is why I wouldn’t call such things sins.
+Which is why I wouldn’t call sex toys sinful.
 I think the Bible gives a lot of freedom to people who are married to explore sexually, and I think to draw a line about some issues and say, “this makes God mad”, when it really can’t be found in the Bible, isn’t helpful.